• PRODUCT REVIEWS

 Inova LifeChoice – 46 dBA

 But what does it mean?
 Well, the dBA is the decibel measurement.
-Keep in mind that this is an exponential rating system, so a different of 5 decibels is noticeably louder.
+Keep in mind that this is an exponential rating system, so a difference of 5 decibels is noticeably louder.

 Use this information to help you find the best portable oxygen concentrator for you.